 Both the Non-commercial and Commercial plans come with a 30-day free trial and after that period is done, you’re automatically downgraded to the free plan.

-As previously mentioned, the website doesn’t have enough information about the services provided.
-However, there’s a small FAQ section, a decent blog, and a small Knowledgebase that contains a few guides and tutorials.
+As I mentioned before, the website lacks sufficient information about the services they offer.
+However, they do have a small FAQ section, a good blog, and a Knowledgebase with a few guides and tutorials.

 eStranky’s customer support is available through email, phone, and Facebook Messenger.
 I tried both online channels and sent all my questions via email.
 I received a reply shortly after via email, but it wasn’t helpful at all.